AnalogJ/capsulecd/README.md

 # Engine
 Every package type is mapped to an engine class which inherits from a `EngineScm` class, ie `EnginePython`, `EngineNode`, `EngineRuby` etc.
-Every source type is mapped to a source module, ie `ScmGithub`.
+Every scm type is mapped to a scm class, ie `ScmGithub`.
 When CapsuleCD starts, it initializes the specified Engine, and loads the correct Scm module.
 Then it begins processing your source code step by step.

 Step | Description
 ------------ | ------------
-scm_configure | This will initialize the scm client, ensuring that we can authenticate with the git server runner_retrieve_payload | If a Pull Request # is specified, the payload is retrieved from Scm api, otherwise the repo default branch HEAD info is retrived. scm_process_pull_request_payload __or__ scm_process_push_payload | Depending on the retrieve_payload step, the merged pull request is cloned, or the default branch is cloned locally build_step | Code is built, which includes adding any missing files/default structure, compilation, version bumping, etc. test_step | Download package dependencies, run the package test runner(s) (eg. npm test, rake test, kitchen test, tox) package_step | Commit any local changes and create a git tag.
+scm_init_step | This will initialize the scm client, ensuring that we can authenticate with the git server scm_retrieve_payload_step | If a Pull Request # is specified, the payload is retrieved from Scm api, otherwise the repo default branch HEAD info is retrived. scm_process_pull_request_payload __or__ scm_process_push_payload | Depending on the retrieve_payload step, the merged pull request is cloned, or the default branch is cloned locally assemble_step | Code is built, which includes adding any missing files/default structure, version bumping, etc. dependencies_step | Download package dependencies compile_step | Optional compilation of source into binaries test_step | Run the package test runner(s) (eg. npm test, rake test, kitchen test, tox), linter, formatter & dependency vulnerbility scanner package_step | Clean any unnecessary files, commit any local changes and create a git tag.
 Nothing should be pushed to remote repository dist_step | Push the release to the package repository (ie. npm, chef supermarket, rubygems) scm_publish | Push the merged, tested and version updated code up to the source code repository.
 Also do any source specific releases (github release, asset uploading, etc)